Left or Right Side? Self-understanding vs Self-deception: An introduction to the “Conscience Chart,” Part I.

 His answer:

-“man” who in the “morning” of life as a baby crawls on four limbs;
+Who as a baby in the “morning” of life crawls on four limbs;

-at “noon” in adulthood walks on two legs;
+as an adult at “noon” walks on two legs;

-and in the “evening” of life as an old man, walks with a cane, a third leg.
+and as an old man in the “evening” of life, walks with a cane, a third leg.

 Victory at one level; Defeat at another

-Oedipus’ boldly stands up to the Sphinx, answering her riddles with all the powers of his intellect.
+Oedipus’ boldness in first standing up to the Sphinx and then answering her riddles with all the powers of his intellect brings him and the city of Thebes immediate victory.

-And as a direct result, the Sphinx, in a rather unexpected way, simply “casts herself down from the cliff” in defeat.
+The Sphinx, in a rather sudden, unexpected way, immediately “casts herself down from the citadel” in defeat (Apollodorus, Library, 3.5.8).
 No epic struggle; no violent clash.
 In fact, there is no resistance at all.
-Oedipus speaks the word and she “leaps to her death.”
+Oedipus speaks the word and she “throws herself into the sea” to her death (Hyginus, Fabulae, 67).

 The question, then, is why?

-Some commentators have even asserted that the Sphinx’s act of casting herself down to her death is but a part of a greater scheme to draw Oedipus into darker deception.
-And in this way, her immediate vanishing from Thebes [we actually don’t know what happened to her] will be the very means of her greater victory.
+Some commentators have even asserted that the Sphinx’s act of casting herself down to her death is but a stratagem to draw Oedipus into an even darker deception.
+That is to say, by her dramatic suicide she is enabled to secure a greater victory.

 What??